openhab/openhab-docs/developers/bindings/index.md

 If you would like to add meta data to your thing, e.g. the vendor of the thing, then you can define your own thing properties by simply adding them to the thing type definition.
 The properties section [here](thing-definition.html#Properties) explains how to specify such properties.

-To retrieve the properties one can call the operation `getProperties` of the corresponding `org.eclipse.smarthome.core.thing.type.ThingType` instance.
+To retrieve the properties one can call the operation `getProperties` of the corresponding `org.openhab.core.thing.type.ThingType` instance.
 If a thing will be created for this thing type then its properties will be automatically copied into the new thing instance.
-Therefore the `org.eclipse.smarthome.core.thing.Thing` interface also provides the `getProperties` operation to retrieve the defined properties.
+Therefore the `org.openhab.core.thing.Thing` interface also provides the `getProperties` operation to retrieve the defined properties.
 In contrast to the `getProperties` operation of the thing type instance the result of the thing´s `getProperties` operation will also contain the properties updated during runtime (cp. the thing handler [documentation](thing-handler.html)).

 ### Handling Commands